wokalek/tab-volume/CONTRIBUTING.md

 - 🛍️ [pnpm](https://pnpm.io) as a package manager
 - ✏️ [ESLint](https://typescript-eslint.io) for linting

+Please use the [Conventional Commits](https://www.conventionalcommits.org/) to formalize your commits!

 ## Localization

 If you want to add localizations to the extension, they are located in the [`_locales`](_locales) folder.
 Just create a folder with your locale and translate language phrases.